 By Max Misoka.
 Last Updated 23rd June 2022.
 Have you suffered a slipped disc injury following an accident that wasn’t your fault?
 If so, you may have grounds for a compensation claim.
 A slipped disc injury, also referred to as a herniated disc, can have a significant impact on everyday life and procedures such as spinal surgery may become necessary.
 But how can you proceed with a claim to ensure it has the best possible chances of succeeding?

 This guide covers that question and many others as we take a closer look at compensation claims for slipped disc injuries.
 This includes an example case study to show how such an injury caused through negligence may be entitled to a compensation payout.

 You can navigate through our guide by clicking on the relevant section below.
-However, if you would prefer to get in touch with us straight away to start your claim you can do so right away.
+However, if you would prefer to get in touch with us immediately to start your claim you can do so right away.

 Choose A Section

 - A Guide To Claiming Compensation Payouts For A Slipped Disc Injury

 - How To Make A Claim For A Slipped Disc Injury